swilliams11/apigee-trireme-to-hosted-target-migration/README.md

 If you initiate variables or environment variables in your Trireme proxy with apigee-access (KVM), then you will need to take the following approach to use within HTs.

 * Do not include periods (.) in your environment variable names [`manifest.yaml`](https://docs.apigee.com/api-platform/hosted-targets/hosted-targets-reference#manfiest-file-syntax) file, as these will not be populated correctly when you deploy the proxy as an HT and your application will silently fail.

+### Logging
+Logging is going to be critical to determine what errors are occurring within your Hosted Target backend, so be sure to include logging in your Node.js code.

+#### Request Message ID
+The [Message ID](https://docs.apigee.com/api-platform/reference/variables-reference#messageid) property is a globally unique value that is created for every request and allows you to create correlate requests from Apigee Edge to your target servers.
+Consider forwarding this property to your Hosted Target via a request header.

+#### Logging in Node.js
+Consider including the Apigee Request Message ID in your logging server so that you can quickly correlate errors in Apigee Edge and your target server.

+#### API Monitoring
+Take advantage of [API Monitoring](https://docs.apigee.com/api-monitoring), which gives you the ability to view the log messages and the Request Message ID.
+This can help you trace the failure from Apigee Edge to your Hosted Target backend.

 ### Testing
 The best case scenario is you already have automated tests and unit test scripts available.
 You should execute the unit tests before Trireme migration and then execute them again during and after the migration and you should receive the same results.